bernskioldmedia/ilmenite-olark/Readme.md

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!

+## Support
+We provide minimal support for this plugin, but we are happy to take requests and are commited to fixing bugs.
+Please report them in our GitHub repository: https://github.com/bernskioldmedia/ilmenite-olark/issues

 ## Changelog

 **Version 1.0**